diptszyx/Soliatev2/README.md

    HELIUS_API_KEY=your_helius_api_key
    ```

-2. Replace `your_solana_rpc_endpoint` with your actual Solana RPC endpoint.

 ## Running the Development Server

 To start the development server:

 ```
 npm run dev
 ```